skip to main content

 Local

 Local government departments may also develop organizational structures to encourage connections between housing, land use, and transportation plans.
 At the local level, the importance of housing proximity to key destinations and transportation options may be addressed in city or town bylaws and ordinances.
-Providing trainings on housing and transportation topics can facilitate different agencies understand each other’s work.
+Providing training on housing and transportation topics can facilitate different agencies’ understanding of each other’s work.
 Specific coordination efforts may include:

-• Adopting zoning changes to encourage coordination between transit and housing:
+• Adopting zoning changes or overlay zones to encourage coordination between transit and housing:

 • Removing parking minimums which can add to the cost of housing and negatively impact transit ridership.